officiallysidsingh/go-concurrency-patterns/README.md

   - Read the **code & comments** to learn more about select.

 ### 2. Pipeline Pattern
-  - Seperating concerns to make code more modular and organized.
+  - This pattern deals with seperating the concerns to make code more modular and organized.
+  - Head to the folder **patterns/for-select-done**.
+  - Read the **code & comments** to learn more about select.
+  - In the code, both the goroutines work parallely where one pushes an element and that element is read by another and task is performed on that element.